tock/tock/doc/reference/trd102-adc.md

 5. Example Implementation
 ---------------------------------

-The SAML CortexM4 microcontroller `chips/sam4l` has an implementation of the `AdcSingle` trait in `adc.rs`.
+The SAM4L ADC has a flexible ADC, supporting differential and single-ended inputs, 8 or 12 bit samples, configurable clocks, reference voltages, and grounds.
+It supports periodic sampling supported by an internal timer.
 The SAM4L ADC uses generic clock 10 (GCLK10).

+The current implementation, found in `chips/sam4l/adc.rs`, implements the `AdcSingle` trait.

 5.1 Initialization
 ---------------------------------